 Ruby Gloom was fantastically animated with gorgeous Gothic scenery, likeable characters, and excellent writing.
 Unfortunately, there were only two seasons and it has never been aired in the United States.

-Sabrina: The Animated Series: While it differs a lot from its live-action and comic counterparts (which is why people hate it), it's a very cute show with great storylines and characters.
+Sabrina: The Animated Series: While it differs a lot from its live-action and comic counterparts (which is why people hate it), it's a very cute show with great storylines and characters, and it has developed a cult following.
 The spin-off, Sabrina's Secret Life?
 Uh, yeah...

 The Secret Show is a British cartoon series that ran for two series.
 It has clever writing and lots of hilarious running gags, with a unique animation style and likeable characters.